LINE PROCEDURE LP-04-22: BODY WORN CAMERAS

 1. Officers shall upload all BWC recordings at the end of their workday utilizing the docking stations.
 The docking station will automatically upload all data.

-2. Officers who capture BWC footage while in an off-duty capacity should upload the video as soon as possible, but no later than their next workday.
+2. BWC footage captured by officers with an assigned camera while in an off-duty or law enforcement secondary employment capacity should be uploaded as soon as possible, but no later than their next workday.
+BWC footage captured by officers utilizing a loaner camera shall be uploaded in compliance with Section VI, B and C.

-C. All uploaded BWC recordings shall be classified as either “Evidentiary” or “Uncategorized.”
+C. All uploaded BWC recordings shall be classified as either “Evidentiary” or “Non-Evidentiary.”
 When officers are marked out on an incident in CAD this will be done automatically through CAD Integration.
-Any officer who fails to be included on the call for service will be responsible for manually entering the appropriate fields to their videos.
+Any officer who fails to be included on the call for service (Uncategorized) will be responsible for manually updating the data fields and appropriately tagging the video (i.e., “Evidentiary” or “Non-Evidentiary”).

 1. “Evidentiary” Recording – Contain documentation that can be used in a criminal investigation or captures a confrontational encounter between an officer and a citizen.
 “Evidentiary” video will be tagged with the corresponding ICR or CAD number in the ID field and the category set as “Evidentiary” once uploaded to Evidence.com in the below format.